-- MTBE Litigation – Represent CITGO Petroleum Corp. in three lawsuits filed by the states of Rhode Island, Pennsylvania, and Maryland concerning alleged contamination of groundwater by a gasoline blending agent know as MTBE.
+- MTBE Litigation – Represent CITGO Petroleum Corp. in two lawsuits filed by the states of Pennsylvania and Maryland concerning alleged contamination of groundwater by a gasoline blending agent know as MTBE.

 - In re Rail Freight Fuel Surcharge Antitrust Litigation (MDL II) – Represent International Paper Company in antitrust litigation against four major railroad carriers to recover overpayments due to a price-fixing conspiracy.

-- 303 Tractor Hydraulic Fluid Litigation – Represent CITGO Petroleum Corp. in class action lawsuits filed in Missouri, Iowa, Kansas, and Illinois alleging deceptive marketing of a tractor hydraulic fluid product.
+- 303 Tractor Hydraulic Fluid Litigation – Represented CITGO Petroleum Corp. in class action lawsuits filed in Missouri, Iowa, Kansas, and Illinois alleging deceptive marketing of a tractor hydraulic fluid product.

 - Palmucci v.
 Twitter, Inc., et al. – Served as Chicago counsel for a social network in an action brought pursuant to the Antiterrorism Act alleging that major technology companies provide material support to terrorist groups which enabled them to carry out the November 2015 attack in Paris.

 - People of the State of Illinois, ex rel.
 Kimberly M. Foxx v.
 Facebook, Inc., et al. – Served as Chicago counsel for Facebook in an action brought on behalf of the People of the State of Illinois pursuant to state consumer protection statutes alleging that Facebook allowed Cambridge Analytica to collect the personal data of Facebook users.